 Navigating Humanity Towards a Sustainable Future

-Whether you are a private citizen, business person, government employee or military, our services can help you gain the knowledge and experience you need to connect with the people of Hawai‘i, and to understand how to work in these unique environments.
+We bring together Western science and Hawaiian tradition to help visitors, new residents and outsiders become more familiar with the Islands, giving you surer footing to navigate situations and conduct yourselves appropriately and effectively.
+Whether you are a private citizen, tourist, business person, government employee or military, our resources can help you gain the knowledge and experience you need to connect with the people of Hawai‘i and understand our unique history, culture and environments.

 We also provide educational guidance and mentoring to schools and teachers regarding gathering and presenting community-based information on the history and culture of their ahupua‘a (traditional Hawaiian land division), in the manner of our community websites.
 If you, your school or your community group is interested in our working with you, please contact us.